murphsp1/blaggregator/README.md

 - Install dependencies:

+On OSX Mavericks, the C compiler errors out if it doesn't recognize a compiler flag which happens alot in the Python world.
+Export the following two environmental variables to get around this problem. export CFLAGS=-Qunused-arguments export CPPFLAGS=-Qunused-arguments

 `pip install -r requirements.txt`

 - Install Postgres (it's easy on OSX with [postgres.app](http://postgresapp.com/)) and `pip install psycopg2`.
 Open the app to start your database server running locally.
 Open a Postgres shell:

 `psql`

 Create your database:

 `CREATE DATABASE blaggregator_dev;`

 The semicolon is critical.
 IMPORTANT: when you are creating your admin account on the db, *don't* use the same email address as your Hacker School account or you won't be able to create a user account for yourself.
 Do username+root@example.com or something.

 Set up initial tables:

 `$ python manage.py syncdb`